Blandianson/Halo_calendar/README.md

 ```
 ## Installing

-Once you click "Run" you should see a calendar populated with colours within the view.
+Once you click **Run** you should see a calendar populated with colours within the view.

 Add other panes from the left hand menu to see the corresponding data in the calendar.